 Software systems, especially large or old software systems, owe much more to evolution than we sometimes wish to acknowledge.
 Complex computing systems may start with good engineering but all too soon the best intentions give way to expediency.
 Changes accumulate by accretion of small modifications, each one intended to fix some bug or add some small function or change an existing function.
 Inevitably, unintended consequences accumulate as well.
 As they age, computing systems begin to resemble biological systems.

 Software professionals might well characterize biological systems as a triumph of layer after layer of “clever hacks.”
 Each new layer exploits the hacks that have come before.
-Biological systems include vestiges of functional units that may be irrelevant to current circumstances -- or maybe not.
+As with software, biological systems include vestiges of functional units that may be irrelevant to current circumstances -- or maybe not.
 These vestiges are left over from the ancestral history of the organism.
 Some may still be functional in unusual circumstances (e.g., rarely used metabolic functions).
-Others, such as large segments of the human genome seem to have no function.
-Yet the closer scientists examine non-functional "junk" DNA, the more of it turns out to have a function after all.
+The closer scientists examine non-functional "junk" DNA, the more of it turns out to have a function after all.
+The term was coined as a reference to non-coding DNA at a time when coding for proteins was about all biochemists thought DNA did.
+But then "functions" were discovered in contexts other than simply coding for amino-acids.
+Some of this noncoding DNA is used to produce noncoding RNA components such as transfer RNA, regulatory RNA and ribosomal RNA.
+DNA sequences provide binding sites for various proteins with various functions, they affect the probabilities and nature of multiple splicing, they affect the mutability of different sections of DNA, and so forth.
+Complex organisms eventually evolved group and social relationships which, in the fullness of time, evolved human societies that evolved technologies, which became digital.

 So to with computing systems.
 To any IT manager,